moov-io/watchman/README.md

 ### Releasing

 To make a release of ach simply open a pull request with `CHANGELOG.md` and `version.go` updated with the next version number and details.
 You'll also need to push the tag (i.e. `git push origin v1.0.0`) to origin in order for CI to make the release.

-### Testing

-We maintain a comprehensive suite of unit tests and recommend table-driven testing when a particular function warrants several very similar test cases.
-To run all test files in the current directory, use `go test`.
-Current overall coverage can be found on [Codecov](https://app.codecov.io/gh/moov-io/watchman/).

 ## Related projects
 As part of Moov's initiative to offer open source fintech infrastructure, we have a large collection of active projects you may find useful: